José Paranhos, Baron of Rio Branco: Diplomacy

-He began his political career as a promoter and deputy, still in the Empire.
-In 1871 he was editor in the newspaper A Nação, having collaborated, from 1891, in Jornal do Brasil.
+He began his political career as a prosecutor and later was elected deputy for the Province of Mato Grosso, having served two terms (1868 to 1875).
+In 1871 he became editor in the newspaper A Nação, and, from 1891, wrote for Jornal do Brasil.

 He became Consul General in Liverpool from 1876, was accredited minister in Germany in 1900, taking over the Ministry of Foreign Affairs from 3 December 1902 until his death in 1912.
 He held the position throughout the term of four presidents of the republic - the governments of Rodrigues Alves, Afonso Pena, Nilo Peçanha and Hermes da Fonseca - forming a national unanimity in their time.

 He received the title of Baron of Rio Branco on the eve of the end of the imperial period, but continued to use the title in his signature even after the proclamation of the republic in 1889.
 This was due to being a convinced monarchist and to honor his late father, the senator and diplomat José Maria da Silva Paranhos, Viscount of Rio Branco.